qiskit-community/spank-plugins/commands/qrun/daapi_c/README.md

 ## Contributing

-Regardless if you are part of the core team or an external contributor, welcome and thank you for contributing to Direct Access API Client for C++!
+Regardless if you are part of the core team or an external contributor, welcome and thank you for contributing to Direct Access API Client for C!

 ### Solving linting/format issues